Pierre-Mike/react-hook-typescript-template/README.md

-## Available Scripts
+## Description 📖
+Simple POC using React hook with Typescript.

+The goal was to test the behavior of the app by testing only the reducer(useReduce).

-In the project directory, you can run:
+## In this project you can run :
 ### `npm start`

 Runs the app in the development mode.<br>